dschafer/footballpace-next/www/README.md

 ## Running locally

+First, you need a copy of the environment variables; these should go into `.env` and should match the format of [.env.sample](.env.sample).

 To run this locally, using the package manager of the choice (in this example I'll use `pnpm`), you should install the dependencies then run: